Asim Munir: Pakistani diaspora

-Munir describes the Pakistani diaspora as a "source of pride and dignity," rejecting the term "brain drain" and instead referring to it as a "brain gain."
+In August 2025, Munir described the Pakistani diaspora as a "source of pride and dignity," rejecting the term "brain drain" and instead referring to it as a "brain gain."

 Public image

 In November 2024, Michael Kugelman, director of the South Asia Institute at Washington's Wilson Center, described the extension of Munir's tenure as army chief as a move that strengthens "the most powerful post in Pakistan."
 He warned on X that "when a legislature is reduced to a rubber stamp, democracy is never a winner."

 In 2025, Munir, was recognized among the world's 500 most influential Muslims by The Muslim 500, an annual publication by the Royal Islamic Strategic Studies Centre in Amman, Jordan.

 In June 2025, Ashok Swain, professor of peace and conflict research at Uppsala University, wrote that Munir had undergone a dramatic shift in public perception within Pakistan.
 Swain said that until May 2025, Munir was regarded as "perhaps the most reviled Pakistani army chief since the 1971 war" due to his role in the crackdown on former prime minister Imran Khan and the Pakistan Tehreek-e-Insaf party.
 According to Swain, following Pakistan's military response to Indian airstrikes across the Line of Control in May 2025, Munir experienced "a political resurrection" and was portrayed domestically as a defender of national sovereignty.

 In reference to Munir's meeting with U.S. President Donald Trump in June 2025, Raza Rumi of the City University of New York said the meeting validated a military-to-military track in U.S.-Pakistan relations while bypassing the civilian government, thereby undermining efforts towards democratic consolidation.
 He added that such developments reinforced the perception of military dominance in national decision-making, characterising the reset in ties as one where "khaki once again trumps ballot."

 After the Twenty-seventh Amendment to the Constitution of Pakistan was enacted, military expert Ayesha Siddiqa said that Munir had "brought control of the military under himself."
 She further said that while the current military establishment's actions have been more subtle, they could have far-reaching consequences, as Field Marshal Munir is now expected to retain his title for life.
 According to her, this does not constitute a formal declaration of martial law but, in effect, represents an even more direct form of military rule.

+The Economist wrote in July 2026 that after being appointed as military chief, Munir "secured his grip on the army, elevating himself to the post of field marshal."